-The subject is currently Low Income Housing Tax Credit and Rural Development, with Rental Assistance for all 24 units.
+The subject is currently Low Income Housing Tax Credit and Rural Development, with Rental Assistance for seven of 43 units.
 It will continue to be Rural Development with Rental Assistance and will also be Low Income Housing Tax Credit, with all units set at 60 percent of the area median income.